EDUCBA Logo

 Advantages

-1. The PostgreSQL interval values are helpful when we have to deal with date and time manipulation.
+1. The PostgreSQL interval values are helpful when dealing with date and time manipulation.

-3. As having the various function to deal with an interval in PostgreSQL, we can use it in scheduling mechanism.
+3. As having various Function to deal with an interval in PostgreSQL, we can use it in the scheduling mechanism.

 4. The interval data type is very easy and human-readable.

-5. We do not need to worry about managing the quantity – unit order, as explained in syntax in the interval; because of this, the handling of the interval is very easy.
+5. We do not need to worry about managing the quantity – unit order, as explained in syntax in the interval; because of this, handling the interval is very easy.

 Conclusion